imixs/imixs-adapters/imixs-adapters-documents/README.md

 	lucence.fulltextFieldList=.....,dms

+# ZUGFeRD Adapter

+The adapter project includes additional support for ZUGFeRD PDF files.
+We use the io.konik lib to extract the invoice data.
+This feature is still under development.

 # How to Install

 To include the imixs-adapters-documents plugins the following jar file must be part of the EJB module: